underscoreio/underscoreio/src/html/_drafts/monadic-io-laziness-makes-you-free.md

 6
 ~~~

-Our goal is to implement `println` in such a way that it's return value is something that does allow for substitution.
+Our goal is to implement `println` in such a way that its return value is something that does allow for substitution.
 I've already hinted we need a monad.
 But how exactly should this monad be implemented?
 The solution comes back to the idea we talked about when [introducing the free monad][free-monad-interpreter]: separate the representation and the interpreter.

 What we're going to do is make `println` return an action that, when we run it, really does the printing.
 An implementation like this will do: